OpenPrinting/openprinting.github.io/_posts/2024-06-27-OpenPrinting News - June 2024.md

 >
 > I don't have any contacts with them.

-> When I added the [Epson] surecolor D700 to gutenprint I produced over 100 printed before the quality was acceptable in my eyes.
+> When I added the surecolor D700 [Epson SureLab D700, see below] to gutenprint I produced over 100 printed before the quality was acceptable in my eyes.
 If that hasn't been paid work I would have never have done it.

 Till: